robinagandhi/swa/pages/project.md

   * Code review strategy
   * Manual code review of critical security functions identified in mis-use cases and threat models.
   * Automated code scanning (if available).
 Include links to full reports.
   * Summary of key findings from manual and/or automated scanning.
+This may include: Categorization, Mappings to CWEs, CAPECs, Risk Levels etc.
-  * Links to pull requests to the original project and any follow-up interactions.
+  * Links to any pull requests, issues, discussion, etc. from the team to the original project and any follow-up interactions.
 1. **Class Presentation**: 10-minute class presentation that highlights the following:
   * Project description
   * Assurance claims